evaan/rainpi/README.md

-cumbox is the true script to set up a raspberry pi with samba.
+cumbox is the worlds best jailbreak thing

+instructions
+run install-cumbox
+plug one cable into gpio 7 and one into ground hook it up with a button profit

+fuck you im not making the instructions clearer